-AON – Adult Onset Neuropathy
+Adult Onset Neuropathy (AN/AON)

 Adult Onset Neuropathy (AON) sometimes referred to as AN, is an inherited neurological disorder characterised by a weakness in the hind limbs, eventually leading to weakness in the front limbs.
 Neurological signs of this condition seem to progress gradually over three to four years.

 Adult onset neuropathy affects the dog’s nerve pathways and responses.
-Clinical symptoms of AON first start between the age of 7.5 and 9 years.
+Clinical symptoms of AN first start between the age of 7.5 and 9 years.
 The symptoms are; weakening, tremors, unsteady hind limbs and uncoordinated movement, as well as problems getting up and down, climbing and jumping.
 The stance in the hind limbs is wide-base and the hocks will drop lower to the ground.

 The weakness eventually progresses to also involve the front limbs.
 When dogs become non-ambulatory in all limbs, difficulty in swallowing also becomes apparent.
 It compromise the dog’s ability to as move around as well eat and drink normally.
+The condition seem to progress gradually over three to four years.

 Adult onset neuropathy cannot be treated or cured, and management of the condition in affected dogs is usually supportive and palliative.
 Ultimately, a decision is usually made to euthanise affected dogs once their quality of life becomes affected to a significant degree, in order to prevent prolonged suffering.